 - The DCC also hosts a highly relevant email discussion list with subscribers from around the world.
 Join Research-dataman on JISCMail.

 - Last but not least we encourage anyone whose job involves academic data support to consider joining IASSIST, the international professional organisation for data professionals from all sorts of environments dealing with social and other types of research data.
 IASSIST hosts a vibrant annual conference - normally in the US, Canada or Europe.
 Their Fellows awards provides international travel stipends to selected applicants to broaden attendance from other countries.

-DIY Research Data MANTRA Training Kit for Librarians by EDINA and Data Library, University of Edinburgh is licensed under a Creative Commons Attribution 2.5 UK: Scotland License.
+DIY Research Data MANTRA Training Kit for Librarians by EDINA and Data Library, University of Edinburgh is licensed under a Creative Commons Attribution 4.0 International License.
 Permissions beyond the scope of this license may be available below.

 How to Reuse and Attribute This Content